 The Complex Digital Marketing Landscape

-If we take a look at the wide range of digital tactics which can be deployed by an organisation, I had a quick browse of the Econsultancy UK Statistics for July 2013 which weighs in at 865 pages (UK edition!), covering off the latest trends and market insights for the subject areas of digital advertising, affiliate marketing, analytics, blogging, search, content marketing, video, audio, mobile, apps email marketing, search marketing and social media.
-And this just mentions the generic subject areas!
+If we take a look at the wide range of digital tactics which can be deployed by an organization, including the latest trends and market insights for the subject areas of digital advertising, affiliate marketing, analytics, blogging, search, content marketing, video, audio, mobile, apps email marketing, search marketing and social media - there is a lot to cover.
+And that's just the generic subject areas!

-So can you really embrace such a wide range of topics with necessary knowledge for your organisation whilst at the same time, developing in depth knowledge in perhaps one or two key areas?
+So can you really embrace such a wide range of topics with the necessary knowledge for your organization whilst at the same time, developing in-depth knowledge in perhaps one or two key areas?
 Clearly not, but by understanding who your audience is, where they interact with your product or service does provide you with a grounding on what areas of digital tactics you could look to develop your skills.

 Go work for a Start-up?